Molly Farneth

-Molly Farneth is a professor and chair of philosophy at the religion department in Haverford College.
-She is the author of The Politics of Ritual.
+Molly Farneth is a professor and chair of religion at Haverford College.
+She is the author of Hegel's Social Ethics: Religion, Conflict, and Rituals of Reconciliation (Princeton University Press, 2017) and The Politics of Ritual (Princeton University Press, 2023).

 Life and works

-Farneths research and teaching focuses on modern Western religious thought with special attention to social and political ethics.
+Farneth's research and teaching focus on modern Western religious thought with special attention to social and political ethics.